Metallurgy with ancient history

 The GoS damascus steel watch cases are specified to resist at least 5ATM with a double gasket crown to further eliminate any risk for corrosion within the watch.
 This ensures that the damascus steel parts as well as the other "normal" movement parts in similar steel (e.g. the winding mechanism) are never exposed to moisture.

 The first GoS damascus steel movement prototype has never been protected in a waterproof case when it has travelled with Patrik Sjögren to several shows and customer visits worldwide during many years.
-It shows no signs of corrosion whatsoever, even though it has not been kept within a sealed case.
+It still shows no signs of corrosion whatsoever, even though it has not been kept within a sealed case.
 This makes us fully confident that any risk of corrosion is negligible and we therefore extend the guarantee for corrosion issues to 10 years.
+In fact, the movement parts in steel would rust more severely should the watch be subject to water damage.
+However, it is always possible to restore the watch should the worst happen.